department-of-veterans-affairs/va.gov-team/products/health-care/application/va-application/research/2023-06-Registration flow exploration/conversation-guide-mental-model-cohort1.md

 - Can you please tell me about your experience getting setup for that first appointment at a VA facility?
 - Can you describe your experience with any forms or sign up questions that you had to complete to be seen for care?
    - [Not saying your "registration experience, but would they have filled out a paper EZ in person or did staff input on their behalf?]
-- What was your impression to what benefits or level of care you would qualify for as you were going thorugh this process?
+- What was your impression to what benefits or level of care you would qualify for as you were going through this process?
 - How would you describe the process after you were seen for care?
    - Did you receive any communication from the VA or information if you were eligible to enroll in health care benefits?